Paul Touvier: In popular culture

 The Irish-Canadian novelist Brian Moore's 1995 novel, The Statement, is loosely based on Touvier's life.
 It was adapted as a film, also titled The Statement (2003), directed by Norman Jewison.
 Michael Caine appeared as Pierre Brossard, a character inspired by Touvier.

-The 1989 efforts by French authorities to find and arrest Touvier are documented in an episode of the History Television series, Nazi Hunters, first broadcast on 1 November 2010.
+An episode of the History Television series Nazi Hunters, first broadcast on 1 November 2010, documented the 1989 efforts of French authorities to find and arrest Touvier.